akhilvreddy/ECE491/README.md

 ### Simulating our Results

 #### Mean Squared Error (MSE) vs. n
-- this shows how accurate the work is
+- This shows how accurate the denoising algorithm is.
+In the paper, we can clearly see that there is a negative-linear correspondnace between the mean square error and the number of measurements taken.
+The approximate formula for them is $10n^{-1.537}$.

+To run a similar test on my work, I did

 ## Analysis of Results